pikvm/pikvm/docs/msd.md

 which will be available even in BIOS/UEFI when you need live disk to revive the OS or even reinstall it.

+!!! warning "Legacy note"
+    This document is relevant for `KVMD >= 3.249`.
+If you are using an older version, please update the PiKVM OS.

 | Take a look at the `Drive` menu in the Web UI |
 |-----------------------------------------------|
 | <img src="drive_menu.png" width="400" /> |